kenmoh/cli_old/README.md

-# GENER8APP
+# CREATE FastAPI APP

-### About GENER8APP
+### About CREATE FastAPI APP

-Gener8app is a CLI tool for generating bare-bone FastAPI project.
+create-fastapi-app is a CLI tool for generating bare-bone FastAPI project.
-When you run `gener8app new [project_name]`, it generates the following project structure:
+When you run `create-fastapi-app new [project_name]`, it generates the following project structure:

     .
     ├── app/